The Luxembourg City Film Festival has started its hybrid edi...

 Noisy neighbours and disturbances during night hours

-An entire chapter of the City of Luxembourg's Regulations on Public Order and Safety (Règlement général de police) is devoted to this topic. is intended specifically for restaurant and café owners and their customers.
+An entire chapter of the City of Luxembourg's Regulations on Public Order and Safety (Règlement général de police) is devoted to this topic.
+The brochure entitled "Vos voisins vous disent-ils encore bonjour?"
+(Do your neighbours still say hello?) is intended specifically for restaurant and café owners and their customers.

 The Grand Ducal Regulation of 16 November 1978 (Règlement grand-ducal du 16 novembre 1978) sets maximum sound levels for music within establishments and their vicinity.
 The use of radios, phonographs and loud speakers is regulated by the Grand Ducal Decree of 15 September 1939 (Arrêté grand-ducal du 15 septembre 1939).
 Under the Law of 10 June 1999 on classified establishments, as amended (loi modifiée du 10 juin 1999 rélative aux établissements classés), mayors can lay down conditions for the operation of establishments falling under their jurisdiction, in the interest of public peace.
 The related legislation may be viewed on Legilux, the government website containing all published laws.